maxchrist/multi-party-codefile-encryption/README.md

 # multi-party-codefile-encryption
-This is the final project for Modern Cryptography at NYU Tandon.
+This is the final project for the Modern Cryptography class at NYU Tandon, Fall 2020.
 The code provides an encryption method to work collaboratively on a coding project on a website such as Github, but retain full control over their security and privacy.
 The method prevents adversaries, including the file hosting site, from accessing the encrypted contents of posted files.
 In order to work on a Github project collaboratively, one person will be the administrator or admin, and be responsible for getting all users to use the same (private) symmetric encryption key.
 The set up is broken into steps for the admin and the user, which can be found below.

 # Requirements
 ```